utopia-php/audit/README.md

 The Database adapter uses [utopia-php/database](https://github.com/utopia-php/database) to store audit logs in a database.

-**Supported Databases:**
-- MySQL/MariaDB
-- PostgreSQL
-- MongoDB
-- And all other databases supported by utopia-php/database

 ### ClickHouse Adapter

 The ClickHouse adapter uses [ClickHouse](https://clickhouse.com/) for high-performance analytical queries on massive amounts of log data.
-It communicates with ClickHouse via HTTP interface using cURL.
+It communicates with ClickHouse via HTTP interface using Utopia Fetch.

 **Features:**
 - Optimized for analytical queries and aggregations